The Mystery of Cornelius the Centurion Part 1

 Last Updated :

 Amidst all of the evil and violent deeds perpetrated by the Roman occupiers of Israel during the First Century can be found one shining example of a devout man who feared the Lord.
 His name is Cornelius, and his story is told in Acts chapter ten.
-Upon reading the opening verses of the chapter, we discover that Cornelius is a centurion, that is, the captain of a band of one hundred Roman soldiers.
-This group of soldiers was called the "Italian Band" which may indicate that they originated from Rome itself:
+Upon reading the opening verses of the chapter, we discover that Cornelius was a centurion.
+That is to say, he was the captain of a band of one hundred Roman soldiers.
+This group of soldiers was called the "Italian Band", which may indicate that they may have possibly originated from Rome itself:

 "There was a certain man in Caesarea called Cornelius, a centurion of the band called the Italian band,"